 - Contemporary references to truth serum generally involve variations of sodium amytal and sodium pentothal.

 - The theory behind truth serum has been more or less consistent from the beginning: those receiving truth serum are unable to censor themselves and therefore cannot stop themselves from being truthful.
 What is now known that was not well-understood in the beginning is that subjects are routinely prone to extreme suggestibility.
 The "truth" that they reveal is heavily dependent on what their questioners suggest by what they say and ask.
 For the time being, most democracies ban the use of "truth serum" and it does not appear that any U.S. court has ever accepted testimony received under the influence of "truth serum."

-This was written to help people succeed in the advertising business.
-I have always found one of the best sources for strategic information about persuasion, communication and truth to be "inside advertising" books such as this.
+I have always found one of the best sources for strategic information about persuasion, communication and truth to be "inside advertising" books.
 Since advertising represents one of the ongoing areas for distortions of facts, don't you want to know what they are telling their people to do in order to get the fakes into our living rooms?

 Reverse mortgages provide a stellar example.
 Here is how Carole Fleck (AARP Bulletin: Are Reverse Mortgages Helpful or Hazardous?) describes the relationship between advertising and reverse mortgage problems:

 "In one slick TV spot after another, reverse mortgages are touted as an easy means to a carefree lifestyle.
 Actor Robert Wagner, Henry "the Fonz" Winkler and even former U.S. Sen. Fred Thompson assure older homeowners that they can "live a better retirement" with a reverse mortgage.
 But what the ads don't show is the heartbreak that these complex loans — which allow homeowners to convert part of the equity in their homes into cash — have brought to a number of homeowners."

 A Poll - What Is Your Opinion?